Eminent Urdu critic, dramatist Shamim Hanfi passes away

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Renowned Urdu critic, dramatist and a proponent of modernist movement in Urdu literature Shamim Hanafi passed away on Thursday at the age of 82 in New Delhi.
+ISLAMABAD: Renowned Urdu critic, dramatist and a proponent of modernist movement in Urdu literature Shamim Hanfi passed away on Thursday at the age of 82 in New Delhi.

 Hanfi had authored a number of respectable books in literary criticism.
 Some of these that need mention include ‘Jadidiyat ki Falsafiyana Asaas’, ‘Nayi Sheri Riwayat’, ‘Tareekh, Tehzeeb aur Takhleequi Tajurba’, ‘Urdu Culture aur Taqseem ki Riwayat’, ‘Khayal ki Musaafat’ and ‘Qari Say Mukalma’.
 He had also written four plays, translated four books, and brought out four books for children.